A Level and GCSE results – what opportunities can Arts Award provide?

 What about the arts?

 This year, there was an overall decline of 8% from 2015 of young people sitting arts subjects at GCSE.
-Since 2010 (the year beforeaa30 thumb the EBacc was announced) there has been a 21% decline in the number of young people sitting arts subjects (including Art and Design, Dance, Design and Technology, Drama, Media/Film/TV Studies, Music and Performing/expressive art).
+Since 2010 (the year before the EBacc was announced) there has been a 21% decline in the number of young people sitting arts subjects (including Art and Design, Dance, Design and Technology, Drama, Media/Film/TV Studies, Music and Performing/expressive art).
 The Cultural Learning Alliance has more data on this, and it makes for stark reading.

 At A Level, the data is perhaps even more concerning – a 15% drop in the number of students taking performing or expressive arts at A Level compared to 2015, with music down 8.8% and drama down 6.5%.
 There is a greater pressure on students to choose ‘facilitating subjects’ at A Level, and is it that surprising that A Level entries are down when GCSE entries have been steadily falling as well?